 The MacGillivray Freeman film, narrated by Robert Redford, is available on Netflix for the first time this month.

-Amid the miscellany of thoughts and links populating this site, you may find something useful.
+Amid the miscellany of thoughts and links populating this site, you may find something useful or interesting here, or at another of my sites.
 Have a rummage.